Danny Morrison (Irish republican): Political activist

-With the rise of Adams' faction in the republican movement in the late 1970s, Morrison succeed Seán Ó Brádaigh as Director of Publicity for Sinn Féin.
+With the rise of Adams' faction in the republican movement in the late 1970s, Morrison succeeded Seán Ó Brádaigh as Director of Publicity for Sinn Féin.
 During the 1981 Irish hunger strike, Morrison acted as spokesman for the IRA hunger strikers' leader Bobby Sands, who was elected to the British Parliament on an Anti H-Block platform.
 According to an intermediary between the IRA leadership and the British government, "Danny Morrison, Martin McGuinness and Gerry Adams were the only individuals of sufficient clout to offer the 'persuasion, education and knowledge' to push through any deal" between the strikers and British officials.
 Blanket protester Richard O'Rawe and others have claimed that Adams, McGuinness and Morrison withheld an offer and subsequent offers from the British which could have ended the hunger strike after the first four deaths, although this is fiercely disputed by Morrison and Sinn Féin.

 At the 1981 Sinn Féin Ard Fheis, Morrison made a famous speech in which he called for the party's constitution to be changed.
 He said: "Who here really believes we can win the war through the ballot box?
 But will anyone here object if, with a ballot paper in one hand and an Armalite in this hand, we take power in Ireland?"
-It is from this speech that the famous term "Armalite and ballot box strategy" derived.
+It is from this speech that the term "Armalite and ballot box strategy" derived.
 The term described the two-pronged approach of the Provisional IRA and Sinn Féin as it sought to advance the republican cause.
 In reply, Sinn Féin President Ruairí Ó Brádaigh argued that the Ard Fheis should not "swap a slogan for a policy", referring to Éire Nua.
-In early 1982, loyalist paramilitaries unsuccessfully attempted to kill Morrison and his first wife, opening fire on them as they walked from a local bar.
-Later, at the Ard Fheis in 1982, Morrison famously said of British Prime Minister Margaret Thatcher, "She's the biggest bastard we have ever known."
+Later, at the Ard Fheis in 1982, Morrison said of British Prime Minister Margaret Thatcher, "She's the biggest bastard we have ever known."

 Morrison was elected as a Sinn Féin Member for Mid Ulster of a short-lived Northern Ireland Assembly from 1982 to 1986.
 He also stood unsuccessfully for the European Parliament in 1984, receiving 91,476 votes and again in 1989.
 He also stood for the Mid Ulster Westminster seat in 1983 and 1986.
 Morrison, along with Owen Carron, was arrested on 21 January 1982 whilst attempting to enter the United States illegally from Canada by car.
 Two Canadian supporters also faced charges for trying to smuggle the men in.
-Morrison was deported and later both men were convicted on a charge of making false statements to US immigration officials.
+After spending a week in a federal jail, Morrison was deported and later both men were convicted on a charge of making false statements to US immigration officials.